Ilyaszzil23/Data-And-Business-Analysis-Portfolio/README.md

 # Ilyas Mohamed - Data / Business Analyst Portfolio

-## Hi, I hope you enjoy reading my Portfolio Project!
+## Hi, I hope you enjoy reading my portfolio project!

 ## About

 I am Ilyas, an ambitious individual with a strong background in Business and Mathematics (Joint Honours).
-With a passion for data analysis and problem-solving, I am currently expanding my expertise through Business Intelligence courses on Udemy.
+With a passion for data analysis and problem-solving, I am currently expanding my expertise through **Business Intelligence courses on Udemy**.

 My journey in programming has equipped me with essential skills such as Python, Data Visualisation, Forecasting, and Mathematical Concepts.
 Alongside technical skills, I have also developed strong Business Analysis capabilities, including defining business problems, gathering and analysing data, and effectively communicating insights to stakeholders.

-In my current role as a Part-time Assistant Accountant, I help clients navigate financial challenges, such as Tax Returns, Business Registrations, and Tax Assessments.
+In my current role as a **Part-time Assistant Accountant**, I help clients navigate financial challenges, such as Tax Returns, Business Registrations, and Tax Assessments.
 I am enthusiastic about exploring emerging technologies and advancing my skills in programming.

-My ultimate goal is to become a professional Freelance Data & Business Analyst, supporting businesses in driving innovation and improving their impact on society.
+My ultimate goal is to become a **professional Freelance Data & Business Analyst**, supporting businesses in driving innovation and improving their impact on society.
 I believe that with dedication, continuous learning, and perseverance, I can help businesses unlock their full potential for a better world.

 My CV in [pdf](https://github.com/Ilyaszzil23/Data-And-Business-Analysis-Portfolio/blob/main/Ilyas_Mohamed_CV.pdf).